 Sometimes I think that before everyone goes away, there should be a class on how to properly behave in a hostel.
-That way you are remembered for being the totally awesome person you are instead of the jerk that woke everybody up at 3 AM.
-So before you go hosteling around the world, here are some good hostel etiquette tips to inspire love, not hatred, from your fellow travelers:
+That way you are remembered for being the totally awesome person you are instead of the jerk that woke everybody up at 3am.
+After years on the road and thousands of hostel stays, here are hostel etiquette tips to inspire love, not hatred, from your fellow travelers:

-Be Quiet – No one expects you to tip toe around the room during the day, even if someone is taking a nap.
+Be quiet – No one expects you to tip-toe around the room during the day, even if someone is taking a nap.
 There’s an unwritten understanding that during the day, the dorm room is fair game.
-However, after about 10 or 11 pm, keep the noise down.
-People are trying to sleep.
-In a large dorm, it’s hard to have perfect silence.
-People get that.
-That’s why we all carry ear plugs.
-If you are in a smaller dorm, your noise is going to be heard much easier and ear plugs don’t always work.
+However, after about 10 or 11pm, keep the noise down.
+People are trying to sleep!
+You love sleep, right?
+So does everyone else.
+Remember that.
+Dorm rooms are where the sleeping happens, not the party!
 It’s not cool being woken up in the middle of the night by drunks or chatty people.
-If you are going to talk, do it outside.
-Don’t make us remember you as that jerk who kept us up.
+If you are going to talk, leave the room and do so outside.

-Avoid Plastic Bags! – Even worse than listening to people pack their bag is listening to people rustle with the plastic bags they carry around.
+Avoid plastic bags! – Even worse than listening to people pack their bag is listening to people rustle with the plastic bags they carry around.
 They make a lot of noise.
-A LOT OF NOISE!!
+A LOT OF NOISE!
 This is my biggest pet peeve.
 If the noise goes on for a while, I’ll even say something.
 So just like packing your bag, pack your plastic bags the night before.
 Because there’s simply no way to muffle that sound.

-Turn Off the Dance Party – As awesome as rocking out to Lady Gaga’s Poker Face is, some people can’t fall asleep to music.
-While it is great that you can and it certainly helps block out other noises, keeping it too loud disturbs others.
+Turn off the dance party – As awesome as rocking out to Lady Gaga’s “Poker Face” is, some people can’t fall asleep to music.
+While it is great that you can, and it certainly helps block out other noises, keeping it too loud disturbs others.
 I don’t want to fall asleep to the soundtrack to your life.
 Plus, why work on going deaf while you sleep?
 That’s more of a daytime activity.
-Keep the iPod on but turn the volume down just a bit.
+Keep the volume down.

 None of this is difficult.
-You don’t have to stop being you but remember what your kindergarten teacher told you all those years ago – play nice with others.
-However, it’s amazing how many people forget that rule.
+You don’t have to stop being you, but remember what your kindergarten teacher told you all those years ago: play nice with others.
+Be respectful of people’s space just as you want people to be respectful of yours.
 Remember you aren’t the only one in the hostel.
 You are surrounded by people who have different needs.
 Be conscious of that.